Much ado about no offset -- Characterising the anomalous multiple-image configuration and the model-driven displacement between light and mass in the multi-plane strong lens Abell 3827: Optimum feature matching

 \subsection{Impact of location of features on local lens properties}

 Next, as also done for CL0024 in great detail in \cite{bib:Wagner_cluster}, we repeat the analysis of selecting different features of the six best-fit ones of Fig.~\ref{fig:all_features} (left) and track the changes in the local lens properties.
-Contrary to the results for CL0024, we expect the local lens properties to change because their extent is a significant portion of their Einstein radius and, as a consequence, the prerequisite for \ptmatch that the local lens properties remain constant over the area covered by the multiple images is violated.
+Contrary to the results for CL0024, we expect the local lens properties to change because their extent is a significant portion of their Einstein radius and, as a consequence, the prerequisite for \ptmatch that the local lens properties remain constant over the area covered by the multiple images is violated. \comm{Nevertheless, restricting the \ptmatch analysis to smaller parts of the images, the prerequisite may still hold, such that we can gain an estimate for the length scale over which the light-deflecting mass density remains constant.}

 Before we turn to this issue, we investigate the impact of the large extent of feature~1, already mentioned in Section~\ref{sec:feature_extraction} (see Fig.~\ref{fig:image245_objects}, left).
 For our best-fit feature set of Section~\ref{sec:summary_persistent}, all locations along the red, dotted line in Fig.~\ref{fig:image245_objects} (left) were used to find the optimum position of feature~1 in image~2 and the local lens properties summarised in option~A of Table~\ref{tab:impact_location}.
-Leaving this feature out and running \ptmatch on features~ 2--6 only, still, all QFC are improved, as can be read off Table~\ref{tab:impact_location} comparing option~A with B. Hence, doubling the measurement uncertainty for the position of feature~1, as mentioned in Table~\ref{tab:all_features} is justified by this result.
+Leaving this feature out and running \ptmatch on features~2--6 only, still, all QFC are improved, as can be read off Table~\ref{tab:impact_location} comparing option~A with B. Hence, doubling the measurement uncertainty for the position of feature~1, as mentioned in Table~\ref{tab:all_features} is justified by this result.

 \news{Reducing the features to run \ptmatch on a combination of features, such that different and smaller areas are covered for each image, we can investigate the constancy of the local lens properties.
 We choose a combination of features~1--3 (option~C in Table~\ref{tab:impact_location}), features~1, 2, 6 (option~D in Table~\ref{tab:impact_location}), features~1, 4, 6 (option~E in Table~\ref{tab:impact_location}), and another one of features~1, 5, 6 (option~F in Table~\ref{tab:impact_location}).
 Firstly, the $\chi_\mathrm{red}^2$-values hint at stronger biasing for options~ C, D, and F compared to our fiducial option~A. A second look reveals that they would be excluded from the list of feasible reconstructions according to the QFC set up in Section~\ref{sec:joint_best-fit}.
 Here, we explore them to understand the relation between the QFC and the physical properties of the reconstructions, but we exclude those multiple images from our analysis that violate the QFC set up in Section~\ref{sec:joint_best-fit}.}